Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

 ##### It's time to train a model.
 We could use several models, however, a good choice for our data would be a Support Vector Machine..
-SVM is a discriminative Classifier

-That’s what SVM does.
-It finds out a line/ hyper-plane (in multidimensional space that separate outs classes).
+SVM is a discriminative classifier meaning that, given a training dataset (supervised learning), the algorithm categorizes each new class.. defining the optimal mathematical region..

 <br>